Brit771/Data-Model-Design-Assignment/raw_data_description.md

 - Rides: Tracks the lifecycle of a ride linked to orders, drivers, and vehicles.
 - Payments: Tracks payments made for rides.
 - Active_Drivers: Tracks real-time driver status, vehicle assignment, and location for order matching.
+- Rates: Stores ratings given by riders and drivers for completed rides.
+- Drivers_Offers: Stores offers made by drivers for orders, tracking the status of each offer.
+- Driver-Order Assignment: Records when a driver is assigned to an order after an offer is accepted.
+- Credit_Cards: Manages the payment methods used by riders for processing payments.

 ## Riders 👤

 - Rider ID (unique identifier)
 - Full Name
 - Email
 - Phone Number

 ## Drivers 🧑🏻‍💼

 - Driver ID (unique identifier)
 - Full Name
 - Email